codelucas/codelucas.com/README.md

 All my posts are written in Markdown.
 The blog is powered by [Jekyll](http://github.com/mojombo/jekyll), a static site generator that takes Markdown blog posts and converts them into HTML files.

-Note the `other_static` folder, all non image, txt, and code files go in here.
+Note the `storage` folder, all non image, txt, and code files go in here.
 For example, `.jar` files or `.mp3` music would go in this folder.

 Also note the `_posts` and `posts` directories. `_posts` is a directory for our markdown blog posts.
 In Jekyll, it is a special directory which is identified as a holder for all blog posts.